 It has been shown in \cite[Prop.
 6]{CaHeTo12} that $\A$ and $\B$ are compatible iff

 Let us apply Fisher information incompatibility criterion from Section \ref{sec:incompatibility-criterion} in this situation.
-As it has been shown in \cite[Equation (23)]{Zhu15}, a necessary condition for compatibility is $s^2 + t^2 \leq 1$.The application of the criterion is straightforward, since for MUBs, the matrices $\bar \Fim(\A)$ and $\bar \Fim(\B)$ are orthogonal, and Prop.~\ref{lem:orthogonal-supports} applies.
-We notice that for $d=2$ the two condition are the same.
+As it has been shown in \cite[Equation (23)]{Zhu15}, a necessary condition for compatibility is $s^2 + t^2 \leq 1$.
+The application of the criterion is straightforward, since for mutually unbiased bases (MUBs) $\A$ and $\B$, the matrices $\bar \Fim(\A)$ and $\bar \Fim(\B)$ are orthogonal, and Prop.~\ref{lem:orthogonal-supports} applies.
+We notice that for $d=2$ the two conditions of incompatibility, that are the conditions given by Theorem \ref{thm:Zhu-criterion} and equation \eqref{reg-comp}, are the same.
 It is of interest to compare the corresponding incompatibility regions of the parameters $(s,t)$ for different dimension values and this is presented in Figure \ref{fig:fourier-conjugated}.
 As we can see, in general, the shaded region that corresponds to pairs $(s,t)$ for which incompatibility is guaranteed by Zhu's Fisher information criterion is much smaller respect to the region given by \eqref{reg-comp}.